 Untrained, uneducated men

-NOT ALLOWED TO SPEAK TO ANYONE ABOUT ABUSE, NOT EVEN FIANCE
+NOT ALLOWED TO SPEAK TO ANYONE ABOUT ABUSE

 A very disturbing part of the inquiry came when it was revealed that the elders counseled one abuse victim about talking to others about the abuse, including her fiance:

 There are a few disturbing things here; one is that a person should be allowed to speak to others in order to get support for having been abused, and especially to one’s fiance.
 Abuse, and especially sexual abuse, can affect a person for years, if not decades, and obviously may affect their marriage.
 Sexual abuse can affect a person sexually, and it’s only fair for both parties that they speak openly and honestly about these things.

 It’s downright obscene to think that elders should be involved in private, intimate conversations between engaged couples, and should feel that they can dictate what can and cannot be discussed, especially when you note that the bible says that a husband and wife are “one flesh.”